AlGepe/OmniSnippets_JS/docs/generalTips/mastermind/idea.rst

 How to add an idea?
 ===================

 The new ideas are not always doable or worth doing at Omni Calculator.
 For that reason, they should be **added by the Mastermind team** (currently Hania, Dominik and Steve), other experienced people, or after you've been instructed to add an idea.
-If you have any ideas for calculators, contact one of the Masterminders and describe your idea, along with: **name, SEMrush traffic, link to the example**.
+If you have any ideas for calculators, contact one of the Masterminders and describe your idea, along with: **name, SEMrush traffic, and a link to an example**.
 But, before you do it, check the following points:

 1. Is this idea already on the **Mastermind spreadsheet**? (remember to turn off filters)
 2. Do we already have this calculator **published**?